 Director Eiichirô Hasumi (Assassination Classroom: The Graduation, Samurai Code) co-wrote Resident Evil: Infinite Darkness with Shôgo Mutô (Kamen Rider Build: Be the One, Crows Zero) and Hiroyuki Kobayashi.
 It’s set between the fourth and fifth games in the series, at which point they were focused as much on espionage as horror.
 Not being much of a gamer that was a bit of a surprise to me.

 There’s still enough zombie and monster action in Resident Evil: Infinite Darkness that it won’t be mistaken for a James Bond film, but don’t expect any massive scenes of zombie mayhem.
 Instead, they’re worked into a complex plot that ties together all three stories into a tale of revenge, a Chinese bioweapons facility, government corruption, corporate skullduggery and a plan to start a war between the US and China for personal profit.

-Spread across four twenty-six-minute episodes that makes for some dense plotting at times and mean you’ll need to pay attention to catch everything that’s going on.
+Spread across four twenty-six-minute episodes that make for some dense plotting at times and mean you’ll need to pay attention to catch everything that’s going on.
 While it’s hardly high drama Resident Evil: Infinite Darkness is a lot more involved than the live-action films.
 It’s more in line with the other animated films, especially the most recent one, Resident Evil: Vendetta in that regard.